Health & Wellness

 If you are experiencing a mental health emergency, please call 911 immediately.

-If you would like to report an immediate mental health concern, please call OK2Say at 855-565-2729.
+If you would like to report an immediate mental health concern, please visit OK2Say or call (855) 565-2729.

 PreK-12 District-Wide Supports Available